earthly/website/blog/_devto/idiots-and-maniacs.md

 I'm not trying to pick on any of these languages - Typescript, Go, and Kotlin are exceptionally well suited to their niche.
 But contexts vary[^3], and it takes mental effort to see that people making other trade-offs sometimes have good reasons for it.

 That doesn't mean that other people are never wrong, though.
 People choose the wrong tool for the job all the time.
 For example, if I were doing SQLite's level of testing for a low-reliability, low-traffic, state-less web service when a couple of integration tests would do, then that'd be a mistake, but you'd have to know the context to make that call.

+What do you think?
+This article was originally published on [earthly.dev](earthly.dev).

 [^1]: Richard is the creator of SQLite.
 See my [interview](https://corecursive.com/066-sqlite-with-richard-hipp/#billions-of-tests) with him for a discussion of his testing approach.